vicdotdevelop/native_flutter_proxy/README.md

 # native_flutter_proxy

-A flutter plugin to read network proxy info from native.
-It can be used to set up the network proxy for flutter.
+A Flutter plugin to read system proxy settings from native code and apply them in Dart.
-The plugin provides classes to provide the HttpOverrides.global property with a proxy setting.
-This ensures that the gap of flutter in supporting proxy communication is filled by a convenient solution.
+Use it to configure `HttpOverrides.global` with either the system proxy or a custom proxy.

+Key features:
+- Read system proxy settings on Android and iOS.
+- Auto-update when the system proxy changes via `NativeProxyReader.setProxyChangedCallback`.
+- Apply a custom proxy using `CustomProxy` / `CustomProxyHttpOverride`.

 ## Installing